parthashirolkar/health-agent/README.md

 # Personal Fitness Tool

 A Streamlit-based application that helps you manage your fitness journey with AI-powered assistance.
 Track your personal data, set fitness goals, calculate nutrition macros, and get AI-powered recommendations.
+Modified version of [Tech with Tim's Video](https://www.youtube.com/watch?v=msLovKSj8Q0&t=2745s) to use open-source and local running solutions.

 ## Features